Lyy-iiis/LLM_project/UPDATE_LOG.md

+## 24.05.15 13:30 XQC

+- Complete style image description.
+We should replace all descriptions with gpt-4o step by step.

 ## 24.05.13 16:00 XQC

 - Add style images.
 Please `cd codes`, `chmod +x environment.sh`, `./environment.sh` to set the correct environment.